-The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain to help reduce carbon emissions and tackle fuel poverty.
+The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain designed to tackle fuel poverty and help reduce carbon emissions.

-Ofgem administers the scheme on behalf of the Department for Energy, Business & Industrial Strategy.
+Ofgem has been appointed the scheme administrator on behalf of the Department for Energy Security & Net Zero.
 Our duties include:

 - allocating a proportion of targets to obligated suppliers

 - monitoring supplier progress and deciding whether they’ve achieved their obligations

 - auditing, ensuring compliance and preventing and detecting fraud

 How are Energy Suppliers performing against their targets?

 To view how energy suppliers are progressing towards meeting their targets for this obligation, we publish monthly reports.